Background pattern

 180 min

-The infusion rate must not exceed 1.1 mg/min (equivalent to 1.4 ml/min or 84 ml/hour once reconstitution and subsequent dilution have been completed, according to the instructions described).
+The infusion rate should not exceed 1.1 mg/min (equivalent to 1.4 ml/min or 84 ml/hour once reconstituted and diluted according to the instructions).

 Pediatric patients

-For pediatric patients from 1 month to <18>The infusion rate must not exceed 1.1 mg/minute (equivalent to 1.4 ml/minute or 84 ml/hour when reconstituted and diluted according to the instructions).
+For pediatric patients from 1 month to <18 years, the volume of infusion solution required to administer dose will vary depending on patient's weight. reconstituted should be diluted further a concentration 0.77 mg ml for final solution. programmable syringe or pump is recommended.
+The infusion rate should not exceed 1.1 mg/minute (equivalent to 1.4 ml/minute or 84 ml/hour when reconstituted and diluted according to the instructions).

 1. Calculate the dose for the patient and reconstitute the necessary vial(s) according to the reconstitution instructions to achieve a concentration of 3.33 mg/ml.